Londons Heathrow Airport Closed After Fire Causes Major Power Cut - UrduPoint

 London's Heathrow Airport Closed After Fire Causes Major Power Cut

-Airport authorities said they "expect significant disruption" over the coming days, with hundreds of flights and thousands of passengers affected.
+Airport authorities said they "expect significant disruption" over the coming days, while online flight tracking service FlightRadar24 said at least 1,351 flights to and from the airport would be affected.

 "Heathrow is experiencing a significant power outage," the airport operator said in a statement on its website, adding it would be closed until just before midnight Friday (2359 GMT).